-MatrixExplorer: Spreadsheet-like dialog to display or edit numerical arrays or text strings or any file of known structure
+HicEst MatrixExplorer is an extension of the standard DLG function to display or edit numeric arrays or text strings or any file of known structure.

 Bookmarks: